- Degrees Offered:

 - Security Management

 Ideal for the both professional student or the recent college graduate, MAIA courses are offered in the evenings, over the summer, and online.
-The program consists of 30 credits and can be completed in a little as 12 months.
+The MAIA program consists of 30 credits and can be completed in a little as 12 months.
+We also offer two dual degree options with the Master of Public Health (MPH) and Master of Public Administration (MPA) programs, requiring 60 total credits.
+Lastly, a Certificate in Security Management is available for 15 credits as both a stand-alone certificate or a concentration in the MA in International Adminsitration degree program.

 Our students come to the study of international administration from a variety of professions, including communications, business, law, education, and military service, representing some twenty nations, from Europe, Africa, Asia, and the Middle East to Latin America and the Caribbean.
 The result is an unusually dynamic and mutually enriching learning environment.
 We also have a dedicated Veterans Affairs office and the University of Miami proudly participates in the Yellow Ribbon provision to the Post-9/11 GI Bill.